Manikarnika Ghat – The Burning Ghat of Varanasi

 What can these three not provide?

 Like any other component present in the city of light, the ghats too are very religious and considered a platform for liberation and the end of human misery.
 There are around 84 ghats.
-If the blessings of life start at Dashashwamedh Ghat then they end at Manikarnika Ghat; a unique combination of life and death in the desire for salvation attracts the pilgrims.
+If the blessings of life start at Dashashwamedh Ghat, then they end at Manikarnika Ghat; a unique combination of life and death in the desire for salvation attracts the pilgrims.
 Paradoxically, it is the only city on earth that is famous for death and salvation.

-“Even after a thousand cycles of life and death, one is not sure if he gets salvation or not.”
+“Even after a thousand cycles of life and death, one is not sure if one gets salvation or not.”
 It is attainable in a single birth in Kashi (Varanasi).
 This is a great saying for Kashi.

 History of Manikarnika Ghat